cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 ssh -i ~/.ssh/router-admin admin@10.1.78.1
 ```

-### 6. Add to SSH configuration file
+### 6. Create the SSH configuration file

-If you do not want to type `ssh -i ~/.ssh/router-admin admin@10.1.78.1` everytime to authenticate into the serverm, configure the file `~/.ssh/config` as following:
+If you do not want to type `ssh -i ~/.ssh/router-admin admin@10.1.78.1` everytime to authenticate into the serverm, on your computer, configure the file `~/.ssh/config` as following:

 ```yaml
 Host router-admin